jiy016/Recipe-Rating-Analysis-Prediction/README.md

 **Conclusion**: The **related columns** are related to the missing values of *average_ratings*.
 Or we can say, the missingness of *average_ratings* is **Missing At Random (MAR)** that related with values of related columns.

 **Imputation**: After the analysis, we did probabilitic permutation based on *num_reviews*.
 That means the missing value of *average_ratings* will be filled with the value that has the similar *num_reviews*.
-After the imputation, the mean of *average_ratings* changed from 4.625 to 4.624.
+After the imputation, the mean of *average_ratings* changed from 4.625 to 4.624 and the standard deviation changed from 0.640 to 0.645.

 ### Hypothesis Testing

-> More explaination here
+For our hypothesis test, we wanted to examine the relationship between number of reviews and the average rating of a recipe.

 **Null Hypothesis**: There is no association between number of reviews and ratings.

 **Alternative Hypothesis**: There is a significant association between number of reviews and ratings.
+We expect the number of reviews to be positively associated with the ratings as more people may provide a review if it was a good recipe.

 <iframe
   src="assets/hypo_test.html"